jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (1) This section applies if—
   (a) an employer, for a PAYE period, shows payments of employer contribution under this subpart on a remittance certificate or employer monthly schedule in respect of more than 1 of the employer’s employees; and
   (b) the total amount received by the Commissioner for that PAYE period in respect of employer contribution under this subpart is less than the amounts shown on the remittance certificate and employer monthly schedule in respect of all of those employees.
-(2) For the purposes of this subpart, the amount of employer contribution (gross of any ESCT) that the Commissioner is treated as receiving for any one employee is given by the following formula:The following table is small in size and contains a formulaa × bcwhere—
+(2) For the purposes of this subpart, the amount of employer contribution (gross of any ESCT) that the Commissioner is treated as receiving for any one employee is given by the following formula:a × b ÷ cwhere—
   (a) is the total employer contributions received by the Commissioner under this subpart for all of the employer’s employees for the month to which the employer monthly schedule relates
   (b) is the employer contribution shown on the employer monthly schedule for the relevant employee for the month to which the employer monthly schedule relates
   (c) is the total employer contributions shown on either or both of the remittance certificate or employer monthly schedule for all of the employer’s employees for the month to which the employer monthly schedule relates.